How to Create a Positive Remote Interview Experience

-When transitioning to an entirely virtual hiring process, there are a lot of new factors to account for—like the stability of the candidate’s internet connection, or gauging a candidate’s interest in-person through signals like body language —that are out of your control.
+When transitioning to an end-to-end virtual hiring process, there are a lot of new factors to account for—like the stability of the candidate’s internet connection and gauging a candidate’s interest face-to-face through signals like body language and eye contact—that are out of your control.

 If you have aggressive hiring goals this quarter, don’t let the switch to remote work hinder your hiring efforts.
 Follow these 4 steps to stay on track and deliver a candidate-first remote interviewing process.

 4 Steps to Delivering a Candidate-First Remote Interview Experience